 2. If students arrive between 7:30 and 8:25 am, they must report to the designated sign-in table located in the Atrium outside the Main Office.
 Any student reporting after 8:25 am must sign in at the attendance office located in the Main Office.

 3. Any student who arrives to school after 7:30 am will be considered tardy.
-When a student is tardy a third time to the same class during the first time slot, the student will be charged with an unexcused absence for that class.
-Excessive tardiness to school can result in loss of credit in one or more courses.
+Excessive tardiness and early out dismissals from school can result in loss of credit in one or more courses.

 4. Any student who arrives after 8:00 am will be considered absent from their first time slot of the day.